AkashKadia47/Data-Visualization-and-Dashboards-with-Tableau/README.md

 - Communicating insights with the correct visualizations.

 ## Process
+1. Download the dataset from the Kaggle website: [Cause of Death - Our World In Data](https://www.kaggle.com/datasets/ivanchvez/causes-of-death-our-world-in-data?resource=download).

+2. Upload the dataset to Tableau.

+3. Create five questions and try to find answers

+4. Create Dashboards

+5. Create story/presentation

+## Results
 The dataset I choose to
 ### I decided to choose option 2.
 ## Dataset : (5) Causes of Death - Our World In Data